mhmdahmedfathi/Tasks_NTI/Task2/README.md

 ```

-then you want to add client but by mistake you didn't add any args or one of 2 args are missing , you will find the error message
+if you want to add client but by mistake you didn't add any args or one of 2 args are missing , you will find the error message

 ```
 index.js AddCustomer